Java licensing

 There is limited published case law specifically on Oracle Java SE licensing disputes.
 Oracle has historically pursued compliance through audits and settlements rather than courtroom litigation.

-There have been lawsuits involving Oracle software audits (Oracle sued some companies or vice versa over license compliance, mostly with databases or applications).
+There have been lawsuits involving Oracle software audits (Oracle has sued some companies, or vice versa, over license compliance, mostly involving databases or applications).

 Any future litigation between Oracle and a customer over Java could set new precedents, particularly on the agency issue or the unfair practices angle.